Fin vs. Sierra: Detailed Comparison for 2025

 Conclusion

 Fin and Sierra both aim to unlock the next generation of AI-driven customer experiences.
-Sierra emphasizes a unified agent, strong simulation tools, and a high-touch, engineering-led deployment model.

 Fin delivers a complete, configurable AI Agent System that teams can own, with deep action capabilities and a native helpdesk foundation.